 Flights to some destinations are still limited and may be expensive.
 They could be cancelled at short notice.

 Foreign governments may put movement restrictions in place that prevent you from leaving.
-If you test positive to COVID-19, you may be required to quarantine.
+If you, or someone in your travelling group, test positive to COVID-19 you may be required to quarantine at your own expense.
 Be prepared for the possibility you may be in your destination longer than planned.

 It's your responsibility to learn about all the destinations you're visiting and plan for your safety.
 This includes entry requirements and understanding any risks.
 It's also your responsibility to stay informed, in case things change.

 You still need to get tested for COVID-19 to return to Australia, even if you’re vaccinated.
 To board a flight to Australia, you must provide evidence of a negative PCR test result.
 The test must be taken within 3 days of the scheduled departure time of your first international flight.
 There are exemptions and modifications for certain circumstances.